jeromeboivin/ollama-chat/README.md

 **Note**: special token `{possible_prompt_commands}` in the system prompt will be replaced by the possible commands automatically (see [How to Use Special Switches] section above).

-Here is an example of a JSON file that specifies a custom chatbot personality:
+Here is an example of a JSON file that specifies custom chatbot personalities:

 ```json
 [